Skip to main content

 • An execution engine that performs troubleshooting runs and streams progress back to the control plane.

-• An LLM gateway that enforces run-scoped model and tool permissions before provider or MCP traffic leaves the platform.
+• An LLM gateway that enforces run-scoped model and tool permissions before provider or remote MCP traffic leaves the platform.

 Start with deployment